Pages

 During this phase, there were many cotton mills that started in Bengal.
 The expansion of mills in India helped to eradicate the ‘British’ share of products from the Indian markets.
 It was paved the indigenous industrialization in Bengal as well in India.
 In the Mahesh neighbourhood there was another cotton mill - Rampooria.

 Both are now closed and turned into a real estate zone.
 'New Kolkata' is being built up on Banga Laxmi while 'Solaris City' is being built on the land of Rampooria.
 As I moved beside the Banga Laxmi's area, there is no sign of the Cotton Mill, however the road is still being named as B.L.
-Road and the area is being inhabited mostly by the migratory labourers.
+Road and the area is being inhabited mostly by the migratory laborers.

 High Rises of New Kolkata from Jagannath Ghat